Halim Perdanakusuma International Airport: Contemporary history

 In addition to serving as a military airbase, the airport began handling international flights in 1974, easing the burden on the busy Kemayoran Airport.
 At that time, all international flights were relocated to Halim Perdanakusuma International Airport, while Kemayoran continued to serve only domestic flights.
 Halim Perdanakusuma International Airport remained a vital gateway for international travel to Jakarta until the opening of Soekarno–Hatta International Airport in Tangerang in 1985.
 Following the closure of Kemayoran in 1985, Halim Perdanakusuma became Jakarta's secondary airport, primarily accommodating charter flights, general aviation, and serving as a base for flying schools for the next 29 years.
 In the 1990s, the Directorate General of Civil Aviation designated Halim as a hub for non-scheduled flights and scheduled services using aircraft with a capacity of fewer than 100 passengers.

 In 2013, to ease congestion at Soekarno–Hatta Airport, the Halim airport authority announced that it would give 60 flight slots per hour for scheduled flights and, for the first time, the 2013 Haj pilgrims used this airport.
 Batik Air initially was the largest user, taking 32 slots from 74 slots available for all airlines a day.
 Since 2014, the airport has served domestic scheduled flights with a capacity up to 2.2 million passengers per year from about 200,000 passengers in 2013.

 In early November 2021, Indonesia's Ministry of Transportation announced they would close the airport temporarily for public use for the next nine months for renovation.
 Domestic flights would be moved to Soekarno–Hatta International Airport or Pondok Cabe Airport.
 This decision was made based on the evaluation of Halim's aging infrastructure, like the runways and terminals, and the impact to the airport's quality of services.
 The airport was closed from March to September 2022 to allow for renovation works.

+Conflict frequently arose between Angkasa Pura, which operates the airport's commercial area, including the passenger terminal, and the Indonesian Air Force, which owns the land.
+In July 2022, the Indonesian Air Force attempted to evict Angkasa Pura from the 21-hectare commercial area it managed.
+Following intervention by the Directorate General of Civil Aviation under the Ministry of Transportation, which affirmed that Angkasa Pura was the legitimate manager of the airport's commercial area, Angkasa Pura cancelled its planned withdrawal from the airport.
+The Indonesian Air Force subsequently rescinded the eviction order.